Pabloaliaga1995/ih_datamadpt1121_project_m1/README.md

-OBJETIVES
+OBJECTIVES
-- Get a table wit every Medical Attention Center and its nearest BiciMad Station.
+- Get a table with every Medical Attention Center and its nearest BiciMad Station.
 This table would be saved in our folder(Data) by csv.
 - Introducing a Medical Attention Center, we have to find the closest BiciMad Station.
 This table would be saved in our folder too (Data) by csv.

 ENV